Predictor Antenna: A Technique to Boost the Performance of Moving Relays: Towards Practical PAs; Standardization and Testbed Evaluations

 \ac{IAB}-like functionality based on \ac{LTE} was introduced in \ac{3GPP} Release 10 \cite{3gpp2014overview}.
 Also, there was a study-item on mobile relay mainly focusing on high-speed trains \cite{3gpp2014evolved}.
-However, \ac{LTE}-based wireless backhaul has not been extensively used, primarily due to \ac{LTE} being constrained to sub-6 GHz spectrum which is often seen as too valuable spectrum for backhauling.
-In contrast, \ac{NR} can operate also in \ac{mmWave} spectrum above 10 GHz.
-Such spectrum has, for a long time, been used for wireless backhauling using proprietary technology. \ac{IAB} offers a standardized technology for such wireless backhauling based on \ac{NR} radio-access technology.
+However, \ac{LTE}-based wireless backhaul was not extensively used, primarily due to \ac{LTE} being constrained to sub-6 GHz spectrum which is often seen as too valuable spectrum for backhauling.
+In contrast, \ac{NR}, in particular \ac{IAB}, can operate also in \ac{mmWave} spectrum above 10 GHz.